broden123/quizgame/README.md

 -index.html and css file was provided by class instructors

--file pathing structure was provided from class
+-file pathing structure was provided from classgit add -A

 ## Preview